ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

 ### ResponseConfigurator

-A `ReponseCacheConfigurator` configures an HTTP Response object, makes the response public, adds tags and sets the shared max age.
-It is provided to `ReponseTaggers` that use it to add the tags to the response.
+A `ReponseCacheConfigurator` configures an HTTP Response object, makes the response public, adds tags and sets the shared max age. it's provided to `ReponseTaggers` that use it to add the tags to the response.

-The `ConfigurableResponseCacheConfigurator` (`Ibexa\HttpCache\ResponseConfigurator\ConfigurableResponseCacheConfigurator`) follows the `view_cache` configuration and only enables cache if it is enabled in the configuration.
+The `ConfigurableResponseCacheConfigurator` (`Ibexa\HttpCache\ResponseConfigurator\ConfigurableResponseCacheConfigurator`) follows the `view_cache` configuration and only enables cache if it's enabled in the configuration.

 ### Delegator and Value taggers